mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 # Full v2 integration

 This doc covers all the new features as a result of integrating with thqby's AHK v2 Language Support extension.
+See [known issues](#known-issues) at the bottom of this file

 ## package.json contributions